Sebbito/ginst/README.md

 }
 ```

+Some things that are worth noting:

-As you can see, the dependencies attribute is also just a list of programs, meaning you can nest this as deep as you want to.
+-  The dependencies attribute is also just a list of programs, meaning you can add as many dependencies and nest this as deep as you want to.

-Also there is the option to specify multiple distributions in one line separated by commas for which the installation instructions should be executed.
+-  Also there is the option to specify multiple distributions in one line separated by commas **!without spaces!** for which the installation instructions apply.
+You can also use a '\*' instead of a regular distribution name to execute the steps for all distros.
+The distribution will be read out of `/etc/os-release` so make sure you name it like you see it in there or like the list further down.

-You can also specify multiple commands for installing.
+-  You can specify multiple commands for installing or configuring.

 ## Troubleshooting